ohnotnow/cronmon/readme.md

 "name" - name of the job (existing or create a new one) "schedule" - the cron-format you want to use
-"team" - name of the team to associate with this job "grace" - amount of time for the grace period "grace_units" - the units the grace period is set ('minute' ,'hour', 'day', 'week') "period" - the frequency of the job (if you are not setting the 'schedule') "period_units" - units for the frequency  ('minute' ,'hour', 'day', 'week')
+"team" - name of the team to associate with this job "grace" - amount of time for the grace period (number) "grace_units" - the units the grace period is set ('minute' ,'hour', 'day', 'week') "period" - the frequency of the job (if you are not setting the 'schedule') - number "period_units" - units for the frequency  ('minute' ,'hour', 'day', 'week')
 ```